WhitehillGroup/docs/docs/jsm/faq.md

 We may provide a few example products, however we do not provide any items to be used on our systems.
 You can create an endless number of items, customising them to your own imagination.
 You could also find some off the toolbox if you're lazy - just watch out for any malicious scripts.

 ### How do I add more tools? {#add-tools}
+These instructions are for our mainbank tills.
+For SCO v3, use [this guide](./sco-v3/installation#7).

 To add a tool, you need to go onto the `MasterConfig` & generate an EAN number, this can be a randomised number.
 Make it a billion characters, or whatever you want; it doesn't matter as long as it is unique.
 Once you have created the unique number, make sure you've filled in the details with the new tool using the `MasterConfig`.

 Create a `StringValue` in the tool's handle, name the `StringValue` EAN, and place your unique number into its value.